‘The 12 Angular Points of Social Justice and Peace: Social Policy for the 21st Century,’ Free Audiobook by Peter Fritz Walter.

 When we grasp the notion of autonomy, we see that all human growth has a destination—and that is why we say we have a destiny.
 The destination of youth is not to remain young, but to grow old.
 The destiny of a child is not to remain in childhood but to grow out of childhood.

-Building soul power requires to discover one’s self, to build a genuine identity.
-The author shows that building a genuine soul identity is done through discovering our innocence, realizing our primary power, developing our soul reality, accepting our marginality instead of striving for conformity, recovering and healing our inner child, discovering and integrating our shadow, and our projections, and learning to see that a holographic image of the whole of mythology and human evolution is contained in our soul.
+Building soul power requires to discover one’s self, to build a genuine identity, not one that, for example, is coined as a hanger-identity around our sexual choices, such as being a ‘heterosexual’, a ‘homosexual’, a ‘pedophile’, for example.
+The author shows that building a genuine soul identity is done through discovering our innocence, realizing our primary power, developing our soul reality, accepting our marginality instead of striving for conformity, recovering and healing our inner child, liberating our inner Minotaur, thereby discovering our shadow, and our projections, and learning to see that a holographic image of the whole of mythology and human evolution is contained in our soul.

 As the topic of individuation is highly neglected in our school system and is neither a topic to be taught at university, and as in addition the notion of soul and soul values doesn’t really fit in a materialistic and non-spiritual society, there is an obvious need for a mind-opening approach to personal growth that is provided with this guide.

 ‘Your Way to Innocence’ (Heretic’s Guides, Vol. 3, 2019), by Peter Fritz Walter.

 ‘Your Way to Innocence’ (Heretic’s Guides, Vol. 3, 2019) is a guide for developing an innocent and carefree attitude in everyday life.
 In simple terms it could be said that innocence results from awakening our inner child and using the energy of the inner child as a trigger for self-transformation.